Types of Consumer Behavior

 4. Variety seeking buying behavior

-For example, a consumer likes to buy a cookie and choose a brand without putting much thought to it.
-Next time, the same consumer might may choose a different brand out of a wish for a different taste.
+For example, a consumer likes to buy a cookie and choose a brand without putting much thought into it.
+Next time, the same consumer might choose a different brand out of a wish for a different taste.
 Brand switching occurs often and without intention.

-Consumer buying decisions are depended on the consumer behavior.
-There are great differences in the consumer behavior while buying a car versus buying chips.
-Marketers have to exercise careful judgement in marketing products to different kinds of consumer behavior.
+Consumer buying decisions are depended on consumer behavior.
+There are great differences in consumer behavior while buying a car versus buying chips.
+Marketers have to exercise careful judgment in marketing products to different kinds of consumer behavior.